Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 What is a Dentist Looking For?

-A dentist can check for tooth decay and assess your child's oral growth and development.
-A dentist can also teach you how to properly clean your child's teeth and evaluate the potential effect of any harmful habits such as thumb-sucking.
+A dentist can check for tooth decay, assess your child's oral growth and development and evaluate the potential effect of any harmful habits, such as thumb-sucking.
+They can also teach you how to properly clean your child's teeth.

-Another significant concern is early childhood caries (tooth decay or cavities).
-Babies and young children who nap or sleep at night with a bottle containing anything but plain water are at risk of developing tooth decay.
-Even liquids that are good for the baby, such as milk, formula, and fruit juices, all contain natural sugars that can promote decay.
+Another significant concern is early childhood caries also known as baby bottle tooth decay.
+This disease occurs with babies and young children who fall asleep with a bottle containing anything but plain water.
+The habit puts them at risk of developing tooth decay.
+Even liquids that are good for them, such as milk, formula, and fruit juices, all contain natural sugars that can promote decay.
 Starting at birth, clean your baby's gums with a soft cloth or gauze pad after each feeding.
 Encourage your child to drink from a cup as they approach their first birthday.

 What Are the Benefits to Early Oral Health Care?